saumyaparmar/AngryBirdsCloneBox2d/README.md

-#### Smoke particles work much like feather particles but use different sprites.
+#### Simple smoke particles work much like feather particles but use different sprites.
 They appear for visual effects such as when a pig is killed or to signal explosions, like those from the black bird or the egg blast.